bgeo-gis/mapproxy-docker/README.md

 ### QGIS Project for publishing in QWC2

-To use the tiled `tileclusters` layers in QWC2, we need a QGIS project to publish.

-To do this, install the QGIS plugin [`Tile Manager`](https://github.com/bgeo-gis/tile_manager_qgis_plugin) and follow [this documentation](https://github.com/bgeo-gis/tile_manager_qgis_plugin?tab=readme-ov-file#tile-manager-plugin) to set up a publishable QGIS project using the Mapproxy tiled layers.
+Install the QGIS plugin [`Tile Manager`](https://github.com/bgeo-gis/tile_manager_qgis_plugin) and follow [this guide](https://github.com/bgeo-gis/tile_manager_qgis_plugin?tab=readme-ov-file#tile-manager-plugin) to build a QGIS project for publishing in QWC2.

 ### Update tiles

-Since the network can change and retiling all the network can be slow and time-consuming, we can retile only the changes from the last seed using the following endpoint:
+If the network changes, instead of retiling everything (which is time-consuming), you can update only the modified tiles using:

 ```sh
 curl http://localhost:8098/mapproxy/seeding/seed/update?config=ws
 ```
-This works as follows:
+This endpoint works as follows:

-1. Gets the last seed time (complete network or update) from the `temp/<project>.time` file.
+1. Reads the last seed time (from a full or update seed) from `temp/<project>.time`.
-2. Refreshes the materialized views used as source (`materialized_views` in the base .yaml config file).
+2. Refreshes the materialized views specified as `materialized_views` in the base .yaml config file.
-3. Then for each `tilecluster` in the tilecluster materialized view:
+3. For each `tilecluster` in the tilecluster materialized view:

-   1. Calls the Giswater function `gw_fct_getfeatureboundary` passing the `update_tables` in the base .yaml config file.
+   1. Calls the `gw_fct_getfeatureboundary` Giswater function, using  `update_tables` from the base .yaml config file.
-   2. The function returns a `geojson` geometry of the objects that changed since the last seed.
+   2. The function returns a GeoJSON geometry of features changed since the last seed.
-   3. If the geojson is not empty, reseed the specified tilecluster (using the geojson as the seed coverage).
+   3. If the GeoJson is not empty:
+      - Reseeds the tilecluster using the geometry as seed coverage.
-   4. Insert logs in the `tiled.logs` table to keep track of the reseeded tileclusters and geometries.
+      - Logs details into the  `tiled.logs` table for tracking.
-4. Create a new `temp/<project>.time` to keep track of the last seed time for future updates.
+   4. A new `temp/<project>.time` file is created to record the latest update timestamp.

 ## Scalability

-Although QWC2's multi-tenancy approach is very powerful and configurable, you can have multiple QWC2 instances (servers) consuming the tiles from the Mapproxy server, depending on your needs.
+QWC2’s multi-tenancy capabilities are powerful and highly configurable.
+However, for scalability, you can deploy multiple QWC2 instances (servers), all consuming tiles from a single centralized Mapproxy server depending on your system's requirements.